wangui-wamutitu/airbnb-clone-project/README.md

 ---

-## 👫🏾 Team Roles.
+## 👥 Team Roles

+This project follows a collaborative development approach with clearly defined roles to simulate real-world team dynamics and responsibilities.

-- 👨🏽‍💻 Backend Developer Role
+### 👨🏽‍💻 Backend Developer
-The backend developer is responsible for designing and implementing the server-side logic of the application.
-This includes building secure and scalable APIs using Django, modeling the relational database in MySQL, and integrating authentication and authorization mechanisms.
-The role also involves collaborating on system architecture, ensuring data integrity, and setting up CI/CD pipelines for smooth deployment.
-A strong focus is placed on performance, security, and maintainability.
+Responsible for designing and developing secure, scalable APIs using Django and GraphQL.
+Manages server-side logic, business rules, authentication, and integration with the database layer.

+### 🗃️ Database Administrator (DBA)
+Designs and optimizes the MySQL database structure.
+Ensures data integrity, relationships, indexing, and backups.
+Collaborates with backend developers to implement efficient query strategies and schema migrations.

+### 🧪 QA Engineer / Tester
+Implements automated and manual testing strategies to validate core features and catch regressions.
+Responsible for writing unit, integration, and end-to-end tests to ensure a stable user experience.

+### 🐳 DevOps Engineer
+Sets up and manages CI/CD pipelines using Docker and GitHub Actions.
+Oversees environment configuration, deployment automation, and monitors system performance to ensure uptime and smooth releases.

 ---